Jeffrey Epstein. A myth. A criminal. A juggernaut. A liar. An enigma.

 The unfortunate truth is that the deeper you go into Epstein, the less it looks like a grand conspiracy but instead a corruption of the American Dream.
 Epstein was highly intelligent and driven, but from the 1970s to 1980s his path in life took a darker turn through international, intelligence-adjacent networks and NYC greed.

-From all analysis of available financial documents, Epstein made his wealth like a traditional VC/PE investor — he garnered 2&20 fees from his relationship with Les Wexner and used that revenue to buy assets, both real estate and distressed companies.
+From all analysis of available financial documents, Epstein made his wealth like a traditional VC/PE investor — he garnered 2&20 fees (2% annual management fee plus 20% of profits) from his relationship with Les Wexner and used that revenue to buy assets, both real estate and distressed companies.
 He made his first millions by 1981, and from 1985 to 1999 he amassed nearly $200 million and averaged $40-50 million in management fees in most years.

 Epstein chaired Liquid Funding — a partnership with Bear Stearns — a debt-funding operation based in Bermuda, from 2000 to March 2007.
 Liquid Funding used real estate assets as its primary debt mechanism, relying on the AAA ratings of those assets (see The Big Short).
 He left a year before Bear Stearns' implosion during the 2008 CDS fiasco, as he was actively negotiating his 2008 plea deal.
 This work added $20–40 million in revenue for Epstein.